 These corrupted white blood cells do not mature correctly and reproduce rapidly, taking up the room needed by healthy blood cells to perform their functions for the body.

 There are nearly 5,000 cases of acute lymphocytic leukemia diagnosed in the United States annually.
 The individuals at greatest risk of developing the condition include children under the age of 15 and adults over the age of 45, although individuals of any age can develop the condition.

 In older individuals, the risk of developing the condition increases with age.
 The condition is found more frequently in developed countries and occurs at different rates in different geographical locations.

-It is believed that high levels of benzene and other chemicals that are known carcinogens in the body can cause the DNA changes that create many different types of cancers.
-Most experts believe that the condition maybe caused by a combination of environmental agents and genetic sensitivities.
+It is believed that high levels of benzene and other chemicals that are known carcinogens in the body can cause DNA changes that create many different types of cancers.
+Most experts believe that the condition may be caused by a combination of environmental agents and genetic sensitivities.

 The typical symptoms of acute lymphocytic leukemia resemble the symptoms of many other conditions.
-When an individual decides to seek medical treatment for relief of the symptoms, a number of tests will be needed to determine the exact cause of the symptoms.
+When an individual decides to seek medical treatment for relief of the symptoms, several tests will be needed to determine the exact cause of the symptoms.

-Do I have an Acute Lymphocytic Leukemia Lawsuit Lawsuit?
+Do I have Acute Lymphocytic Leukemia Lawsuit Lawsuit?

 The Toxic Tort Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in Benzene lawsuits.
 We are handling individual and group litigation nationwide and currently accepting new Benzene cases in all 50 states.

 If you or a loved one have been exposed to Benzene and developed a form of leukemia or other blood-related disease, you should contact us immediately.
 You may be entitled to compensation and we can help.